Gå til hovedinnhold

 What went wrong and why?

 Azure Traffic Manager manages and routes blob and data lake storage API requests.
 The incident was caused by an unintentional deletion of Traffic Manager profiles for the impacted storage accounts.
 These Traffic Manager profiles were originally part of an Azure subscription pool which belonged to the Azure Storage service.
-This service was bifurcated with one part eventually deprecated.
-The Traffic Manager profiles needed to be moved out from the common subscription pool, which was missed.
+This original service was bifurcated to become two separate services, with one service that would eventually be deprecated.
+Ownership of the subscriptions containing the Traffic Manager profiles for storage accounts should have been assigned to the service that was continuing operation, which was missed.
 As such, the decommissioning process inadvertently deleted the Traffic Manager profiles under the subscription, leading to loss of access to the affected storage accounts.
-To learn more about Azure Traffic Manager profiles, see: https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-manage-profiles.
+To learn more about Azure Traffic Manager profiles, see: .

 How did we respond?

-Our team immediately initiated efforts to restore Traffic Manager profiles of the affected storage accounts.
-The recovery took an extended period of time since it required careful effort in reconstructing the Traffic Manager profiles.
+After receiving customer reports of issues, our team immediately engaged to investigate.
+Once we understood what had triggered the problem, our team initiated started to restore Traffic Manager profiles of the affected storage accounts.
+The recovery took an extended period of time since it required care reconstructing the Traffic Manager profiles while avoiding further customer impact.
+We started multiple workstreams in parallel, to drive both manual recovery and create automated steps to speed up recovery.
 Recovery was carried out in phases, with the majority of affected accounts restored by 06:24 UTC - and the last set of storage accounts recovered and fully operational by 12:30 UTC.
 Timeline of key events:

 How are we making incidents like this less likely or less impactful?

-- Audit and improve the process used to clean-up production service artifacts with built-in safety to prevent impact.
+• We are improving the process used to clean-up production service artifacts with built-in safety to prevent impact.
+(Estimated completion: December 2024)

-- Expand and complete the process of securing platform resources with resource locks as an additional safety check.
+• We are expanding and completing the process of securing platform resources with resource locks, as an additional safety automation to prevent deletes.
+(Estimated completion: January 2025)

-- Accelerate recovery times by refining restore points and optimizing the recovery process for production service artifacts.
+• We will accelerate recovery times by refining restore points and optimizing the recovery process for production service artifacts.
+(Estimated completion: January 2025)

 How can customers make incidents like this less impactful?